-In March of 2016, the U.S. Department of State issued a Worldwide Caution “with information on the continuing threat of terrorist actions and violence against U.S. citizens.”
-And in regards to travel to Europe, the Department of State says that they have “credible information that indicates terrorist groups continue to plot near-term attacks in Europe and that all European countries remain vulnerable to attacks from terrorist organizations.”
+In March of 2016, the U.S. Department of State issued a Worldwide Caution because of “information on the continuing threat of terrorist actions and violence against U.S. citizens.”
+And in regards to travel to Europe, the U.S. Department of State says that they have “credible information that indicates terrorist groups continue to plot near-term attacks in Europe and that all European countries remain vulnerable to attacks from terrorist organizations.”
 European authorities also warn of the “possibility of attacks that could occur with little to no warning.
 Extremists have targeted large sporting events, theatres, open markets, aviation services, transportation systems, and public venues where people congregate.”

 There are risks that we face every day when we walk out the door—whether it be driving on the road, participating in high-risk sports activities, or simply going to a movie.
 So if your dream is to travel abroad, and you have made the decision to do so, here are some suggestions on how to put your apprehensions to rest.

 First of all, you have advocates abroad—Embassies/Consulates and the U.S. Department of State.
 They are there to help you in time of need when traveling abroad.
 They are also a great resource.
 They provide country-specific information on entry/exit requirements, areas to avoid because of a high crime rate, suggested medical facilities, and much more.
 By registering in the Smart Travel Enrollment Program (STEP) through the Department of State, they can quickly assist you in case of an emergency.